 6.6 During the process of preparing the Plan, many ideas for improving or addressing problems in the Parish have been proposed to the PC that fall outside the scope of the land use planning system.
 The PC has noted all these ideas and comments and will take them forward as appropriate in its day-to-day business and in partnership with the local community and relevant parties.

+Monitoring

+In order to ensure that the Vision and Objectives of the local community are achieved (as set out on page 16) it is important that the implementation of the policies in this Plan are monitored.
+To that end the Parish Council will commit to undertake an annual assessment in order to consider whether or not the policies remain relevant and effective and if not, what action to take.

 POLICIES MAP & INSET